Contents

 Backup Your WooCommerce Store

-Before initiating the migration, back up your entire WooCommerce site.
-A backup protects you in case something goes wrong during the transfer, allowing you to restore your site to its previous state.
+Before starting with the migration steps, it is required to have a full backup of your entire WooCommerce site.
+A backup will serve you if anything does go wrong during the transfer, allowing you to get back to your site in its former state.

-– Files: Includes your theme, plugins, images, and other media files.
+– Files: theme, plugin, image, and other media files.

 Select a New Server or Hosting Provider

-If you’re moving to a new server for better performance, ensure that the new server can handle WooCommerce requirements.
-Look for a hosting provider with:
+When moving to a new server for the sake of better performance, ensure that the new server meets WooCommerce requirements.
+In keyword, look for the hosting provider providing:- WooCommerce optimization (caching, CDN options)

 – WooCommerce optimization (caching, CDN options)